LSeu-Open/Lab-Libraries/Tutorials/Python/Learn-Python-from-scratch.md

 7. **Working with Strings and Lists**: Master string manipulation techniques and learn how to create, access, modify, and iterate over lists in Python.
 8. **Libraries in Python**: Familiarize yourself with the importance of libraries like Pandas, NumPy, Matplotlib, Seaborn for data handling, manipulation, analysis, and visualization.

+## Master intermediate Python concepts (Month 4-6)

+As your familiarity grows, it's time to dive deeper into advanced Python topics.
+This includes understanding object-oriented programming, error handling, and more complex data structures.

 Now that we've covered the basics, let's focus on one of the most essential skills: **handling and manipulating data**.
 This is an invaluable skill for various Python-related tasks, particularly in the fields of data science and machine learning.
 In this section, you will focus into:

-1. The fundamental libraries, such as Pandas and NumPy.
+1. **The fundamental libraries, such as Pandas and NumPy.**
-2. Techniques for data manipulation and analysis, including sorting, filtering, grouping, merging, and pivoting data.
+2. Techniques for **data manipulation and analysis**, including sorting, filtering, grouping, merging, and pivoting data.
-3. Data visualization using Matplotlib and Seaborn libraries to create informative and visually appealing plots and graphs.
+3. **Data visualization** using Matplotlib and Seaborn libraries to create informative and visually appealing plots and graphs.

-## Master intermediate Python concepts (Month 4-6)

-As your familiarity grows, it's time to dive deeper into advanced Python topics.
-This includes understanding object-oriented programming, error handling, and more complex data structures.

 Mastering Best Practices and Debugging:
 1. **Writing efficient and readable code** is crucial for collaboration and maintenance.
 Learn how to structure your code effectively, use appropriate naming conventions, and comment your code efficiently.
 2. Familiarize yourself with **different debugging techniques** such as print statements, using a debugger, or logging.
 Also, explore useful tools like PyCharm's debugger for enhanced efficiency.
 3. **Error handling** is an essential aspect of programming.
 Learn how to handle exceptions, use try/except blocks, and finally understand the importance of raising custom errors when necessary.

-Now that you have a solid foundation in Python basics, it's time to dive even deeper into more specific areas based on your interests.
-If machine learning piques your interest, begin the Machine Learning Fundamentals with Python Track.
-As you progress, make sure your projects are more complex.
-For example, create a machine learning model to predict house prices or design an image classification system.
+Now that you have a solid grasp of Python fundamentals, it's time to explore specific areas relevant to our lab's work.
+If you're interested in computational modeling, begin the Computational Neuroscience with Python Track.
+As you progress, ensure your projects are increasingly complex and applicable to neuroscientific research.
+For example, develop a predictive model for neural activity or design an algorithm for identifying patterns in brain imaging data.

 ## Advanced Python and specialization (Month 7+)

 At this point, you should have a good understanding of Python and its applications in your field of interest.
 Now is the time to specialize.

-Based on your interests and career aspirations, specialize in one area.
-This could be data science, machine learning, web development, automation, or any other field.
-For instance, If you're interested in natural language processing, you might start learning about libraries like NLTK and SpaCy.
-Keep working on projects and reading about new developments in your field.
+Considering your research focus and career goals, narrow down your expertise in one area.
+This could be computational neuroscience, neuroinformatics, data analysis, or any other field relevant to our lab's work.

+For instance, if you're interested in analyzing brain imaging data, you might start exploring libraries like Nibabel, MNE-Python, or SciPy.
+Continuously develop your skills by working on projects and staying up-to-date with advancements in these fields.

 ## Keep challenging yourself (Infinite)